mlanza/ai-literacy/301/06-feet-on-the-ground.md

 The answer depends on what we’re willing to hand off — and how closely we’re willing to stay in the loop.

-## Some Models Walk

-We’ve been treating models like minds in jars — cold, contained, and still.
-And that’s mostly true.
-A model is a fixed thing.
-It doesn’t grow.
-It doesn’t remember.
-It doesn’t roam the world collecting facts.
-It stays where it was trained, answering from a single point in time.

-But in practice, that mind doesn’t just sit there.
-It moves.
-And how it moves depends on the route it was given.

-Some models are one-time thinkers — round-trip solvers.
-You give them a payload, they return a reply.
-Like tossing a message into a cave and hearing a voice echo back.
-These are the simplest kinds of models.
-They don’t walk.
-They don’t push.
-They don’t unfold a plan across time.

-But others — the kind you choose from a dropdown in ChatGPT or wire into a tool-wielding app — come with more beneath the surface.
-They may not look like it, but some of them are paths.

-A model can carry with it not just a frozen mind, but a latent trajectory — a designed behavior, a loop, a plan.
-Like Link setting out on a quest: sometimes with a clear map, sometimes just with boots and instinct.
-You don’t always see the path, but you feel it in how the model acts.
-It remembers the tools it’s meant to use.
-It keeps the thread moving.
-It knows how to walk the town.

-This is where the fiction gives way that something more is afoot.

-Because when you pick a model — especially in structured apps — you might not be picking just a brain.
-You might be picking a gait.
-A rhythm.
-A choreography of steps already known, ready to unfold the moment the first prompt is spoken aloud.

-Some models follow trails — narrow ones.
-Others can wander through towns, darting from shop to shop.
-Some are given full autonomy, others are kept on a leash.
-The difference isn’t always visible in the interface.
-But it lives in the wiring.
-It shows up in the loop.

-That’s why this isn’t only a question of intelligence.
-It’s a question of motion.

-Some models wait for your lead.

-Others take the first step.

-And once they do, the rest of the system has to decide how closely it wants to follow.

 ## Human Proximity Reflects Trust

 With **human out of the loop**, everything has already been decided.
 The stage is set, the props pre-approved, and Link moves through the world freely.
 The user offers the quest, and Link takes it from there — pushing forward, making decisions, carrying out the task with no interruptions.
 No one watches.
 No one interferes.
 There may not even be a visible interface showing what he’s doing.
 That’s maximum trust.